yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-replicated.md

 ## Upload the license file

-Upload the Yugabyte license file that you received from [Yugabyte](https://www.yugabyte.com/platform/#request-trial-form), as shown in the following illustration:
+Upload the Yugabyte license file that you received from Yugabyte Support, as shown in the following illustration:

 ![Replicated License Upload](/images/replicated/replicated-license-upload.png)